AdaCore/libadalang/ada/doc/introduction.rst

 * We need to make tooling that is Ada aware, both at the syntactic and the semantic level

-* We need avoid repeating ourselves, that is to avoid duplicating the same code in dozens of places in our codebase, so we want to have an unified approach to this problem.
+* We need to avoid repeating ourselves, that is to avoid duplicating the same code in dozens of places in our codebase, so we want to have a unified approach to this problem.

 * We need in some cases (such as IDEs) to make tooling that can work with incorrect and/or evolving Ada code.
 This is perhaps the most important point,